mennthor/dotfiles/osx/osx.md

 		* Tick: Show volume in menu bar
 - iCloud
 	+ Untick all but iCloid Drive and Find my Mac
-	+ In iCloudDrive subsettings untick all
+	+ In iCloudDrive sub-settings untick all
 - Internet accounts
-	+ Add google Account for calendar and contacts
+	+ Add Google Account for calendar and contacts
 - Extensions
 	- Share Menu: Untick all
 - Bluetooth: Turn off when not needed